cristopher-d-delgado/Project_Linear_Regression_King_County/README.md

 ### Model Normality and Homoscedasticity
 **Model 1:**

 Model 1 fails the normality check as the sample data differs significantly from the predicted data for high and low price percent changes.
 This suggets that the model still has significant outliers.
+This model explains about 70% of the variance found in price_log.
+The model predictions are off by a factor of 1.38 times the actual price.

 The generated predicted values are scattered in a random fashion as well as clustered in a certain range of predicted values up until the model predicts higher values.
 Unfortunately this suggets that the model does not show random scatter of points forming an approximately constant width band around the reference line.
 Overall this model is not appropriate for the data.